SushiFou/Monopoly-Game-in-CSharp/README.md

 ## The Singleton Design Pattern

-Singleton Pattern here ensures at any given point of time only one instance of the board is alive.
+The choice of using a Singleton Pattern here ensures at any given point of time only one instance of the board is alive.

 ![image](https://user-images.githubusercontent.com/57563656/70870565-246e0680-1f95-11ea-95fc-4d4dc3950a1a.png)